 You tested positive.
 The contact tracer never called.
 Here's why

 When the coronavirus pandemic began, the health department in Teton County, Wy., went all in on contact tracing.
-Everyone at the health department stopped their regular jobs to join the effort, and each person who tested positive in the county – home to Jackson and Yosemite National Park – got a call.
+Everyone at the health department stopped their regular jobs to join the effort, and each person who tested positive in the county – home to Jackson and Grand Teton and Yellowstone National Parks – got a call.

 But when the omicron surge hit this winter, "the numbers were just staggering," says health director Jodie Pond.
 At one point in early January, the county had the highest case rate in the country.